Pressure mounts on UK police force to reverse ban on Maccabi Tel Aviv fans from Aston Villa game

 UEFA says fans should be able to attend

-Following Thursday's ban, UEFA urged British authorities to ensure the Israeli team’s fans could go to the match.
+Following Thursday's ban announcement, UEFA urged British authorities to ensure the Israeli team’s fans could go to the match, while Football Supporters Europe, the governing body's recognized advisory and liaison group, said it is opposed to blanket bans for away fans.

-“UEFA wants fans to be able to travel and support their team in a safe, secure and welcoming environment, and encourages both teams and the competent authorities to agree on the implementation of appropriate measures necessary to allow this to happen,” it said in a statement.
+“Such away travel ban would be a first in England, and it’s extremely worrying to see the local police take that route when evidence shows that it doesn't solve anything,” it said in a statement.
+“To the contrary, it creates additional risk by not offering a controlled and secured environment inside the stadium.”

 Maccabi Tel Aviv chief executive Jack Angelides, expressed “dismay about what this potentially is signaling.”